carvel-dev/carvel/content/ytt/docs/latest/security.md

     - A: TBD

 - CLI output directory
-  - user is tricked to set --output-directory flag to a sensitive filesystem location
+  - user is tricked to set --output-files flag to a sensitive filesystem location
-    - A: template output is constrained to stdout or specified output directory via --output-directory flag. if user is tricked to point --output-directory flag to a sensitive filesystem location such as ~/.ssh/, attacker may be able to write templates (for example ~/.ssh/authorized_keys) that can be intepreted by the system as configuration/executable files.
+    - A: template output is constrained to stdout or specified output directory via --output-files flag. if user is tricked to point --output-files flag to a sensitive filesystem location such as ~/.ssh/, attacker may be able to write templates (for example ~/.ssh/authorized_keys) that can be intepreted by the system as configuration/executable files.